-Bruno’s Run Hiking/Mountain Biking Trail is considered by many to be the area’s premier mountain biking experience, with 10 miles of outstanding scenery including small lakes and streams along with a variety of trees and other plants.
+Bruno’s Run Hiking/Mountain Biking Trail is considered by many to be the area’s premier mountain biking experience, with a 10 mile looped trail offering outstanding scenery including small lakes and streams along the trail, with a variety of trees and other plants.
 It is located down Forest Highway 13 (~10 miles south of M28 from Wetmore) with trailheads at Moccasin Lake Rest Area, Pete’s Lake Day Use Area and Widewaters Campground.

 Grand Island features 40 miles of roads and trails that take you along cliff tops and past secluded beaches and historic sites.
 Spend a few hours or the whole day on one of the most beautiful islands on Lake Superior.

 For more information on the trails listed above, including detailed trail maps, contact the Munising Ranger District Center, 400 E. Munising Ave. or call 906-387-3700.